Women’s health startup Celmatix now offers genetic testing for fertility issues

 The test is especially timely as the average age of first-time moms continues to climb in the United States and elsewhere.
 First-time moms tend to be about 26 in the U.S., but women having their first child over the age of 35 increased by 23 percent between 2000 and 2014.

-Age is an important risk factor in fertility issues.
+Beim acknowledges age is an important risk factor in fertility issues.
 Woman are half as fertile in their 30’s as in their 20’s.

 “But that doesn’t mean you can’t have a baby,” Beim said.
 “Women can now make potentially life-defining decisions about how to proactively plan for the family they want to build and be more efficient in overcoming fertility difficulties they are experiencing using better, more personal, information than age.”Featured Image: Frank de Klein/Flickr UNDER A CC BY 2.0 LICENSE